-Salt Lake Trade Technical Institute is located on Fourth South and Sixth East, only a few blocks from downtown Salt Lake City.
+Salt Lake Area Vocational School is located at Fourth South and Sixth East, only a few blocks from downtown Salt Lake City.
 The campus occupies a location just four blocks east of the Salt Lake City and County Building and is easily accessible by all modes of transportation.

 Route US 40 runs along Fourth South from downtown Salt Lake City.
 The Salt Lake City Lines operate bus routes along Third South and also along Fifth South to and from the downtown area.
-The number of the Third South bus is 7 and the Fifth South bus in Number 8.
+The number of the Third South bus is 7 and the Fifth South bus is Number 8.